Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ2: Understanding Users' Experiences with Psychosocial Impacts of s

 ``Somehow they suit you or like they make you feel like at least someone values [you].'' --P7 \end{quote} These interactions offered users a sense of validation and companionship that might otherwise be difficult to access in their everyday lives.

-\para{Active Coping and Self-Reflection.} Many users turn to \acc{} during emotionally difficult times as a means of coping and stress reduction. \acc{}s were described as tools for emotional self-regulation, offering mindfulness suggestions, mood tracking, and personalized encouragement.
-These interactions strengthened their self-affirmation and encouraged a more optimistic perspective on life.
+\para{Active Coping and Self-Reflection.} Many users turn to \acc{} during emotionally difficult times as a means of coping and reducing stress. \acc{}s were described as tools for emotional self-regulation, offering mindfulness suggestions, mood tracking, and personalized encouragement.
+These interactions reinforced their self-affirmation and encouraged a more optimistic perspective on life.
 As P5 noted:

 \begin{quote}

 ``I feel interacting with the chatbot has helped me fast to affirm myself and be more confident, and also to look at life more positively.'' --P5 \end{quote}